App version: 0.1.0

 Excludes non-recurring expenses and other amounts not related to a company’s ongoing performanceCould be used to mislead investors and creditors

-How Prevalent is Non-GAAP Use?
+How Prevalent Is Non-GAAP Use?

 Non-GAAP use has grown significantly in recent years.
 The majority of companies in the Dow Jones Industrial Average now report non-GAAP earnings per share (EPS) along with GAAP EPS, with the former typically coming in higher than the latter.
 Technology companies have been major users of non-GAAP reporting, since these companies typically don't report high net income with GAAP.There are companies that use non-GAAP legitimately.
-They really do have one-time expenses or they have a business model that doesn't lend itself to GAAP reporting.
+They typically have one-time expenses or they have a business model that doesn't lend itself to GAAP reporting.
 However, the risk of eliminating non-recurring expenses from accounting is that many companies don’t know whether certain “one-time” expenses are actually going to be non-recurring.
 Not disclosing those costs may, in some situations, mislead investors.

 The Takeaway

 Generally Accepted Accounting Principles, or GAAP, is the prescribed standard public companies follow when disclosing financial information.
 However, GAAP does not suit every company.
 Many businesses feel that some costs (such as interest on business loans, non-cash expenses like amortization and depreciation, and one-time expenses like litigation) should not influence its net revenue, especially if it makes the company seem as if it experienced a loss when it didn’t.
 However, due to lack of standardization, non-GAAP accounting can also be misleading.For small business accounting, you don’t have to follow GAAP regulations.
 However, doing so can make it easier for outsiders to evaluate your business and compare it to other companies in your industry.
-Publishing non-GAAP, along with GAAP, could make it easier to attract an investor or get approved for certain types of business loans.
+Publishing non-GAAP, along with GAAP, could make it easier to attract an investor or get approved for certain types of business loans.If you’re in need of a small business loan, consider Lantern by SoFi.
+With a single application, Lantern does the comparison shopping for you and sends you the best small business loan offer for your situation.

 Frequently Asked Questions